FR

 • Flatten and bundle cardboard to save space.

-• Hazardous materials, like batteries and sharps, do not belong in your recycling.
-Take them to a designated drop off location for safe handling.
+• Hazardous materials, like batteries and medical sharps, do not belong in your recycling.
+Safely recycle them at a designated drop off location.

 Find your depot